Last updated: 5 October 2023

 How to Comply with GDPR – The new General Data Protection Regulation (GDPR) in the European Union (EU) came into effect in May 2018.
-This new legislation covers personal data collection and the privacy of EU citizens.
+This new legislation covers personal data collection and the privacy of EU residents.

 So why should Australian online businesses care?
-Because these new regulations will cover you if you do business with EU citizens or businesses – or even if you collect email addresses from visitors to your website from the EU!
+Because these new regulations will cover you if you do business with EU residents or businesses – or even if you collect email addresses from visitors to your website from the EU!

 This guide is not intended to be legal advice and is not a comprehensive checklist to ensure GDPR compliance.
-However, it will help small and medium sized Australian online businesses – who may have some EU customers and website visitors – understand better how to meet and comply with the new regulations.
+However, it will help small and medium-sized Australian online businesses – who may have some EU customers and website visitors – understand better how to meet and comply with the new regulations.

 Legal issues covered in this guide